Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 --------- | ---- | -----------
-status | enum | Current status of an order `P` for pending, `C` for canceled, `F` failed, `A` for authorized,  `S` for shipped, `D` for delivered
+status | enum | Current status of an order.
+Values: `P` for pending, `C` for canceled, `F` failed, `A` for authorized,  `S` for shipped, `D` for delivered
-SubStatus | enum | Sub status of the as configured in the CP.
+SubStatus | enum | Sub status of the order as configured in the CP.
 For example, RJ for rejected.
-You can find the order sub-statuses configured on the CP Settings > Application settings > Order settings > Order Substatus
+You can find all available sub-statuses in CP Settings > Application settings > Order settings > Order Substatus